 The primary (health based) and secondary (welfare based) National Ambient Air Quality Standards (NAAQS) for NO2 are the same.
 They are set at a calendar year average concentration of 0.053 parts per million (ppm).
 The New Jersey Ambient Air Quality Standards (NJAAQS) are identical to the NAAQS except micrograms per cubic meter ( $\mu$ g/m) are the standard units and the state standard applies to any 12-month period, not just the calendar year.
-The state of California has a one-hour average standard of 470 μg/m that New Jersey uses as a guideline in assessing short-term impacts from specific sources.
+In 2007, the State of California changed their one-hour average standard of 0.25 ppm to 0.18 ppm.
+New Jersey uses the State of California's standard as a guideline in assessing short-term impacts from specific sources.
 Table 1 provides a summary of the NO2 standards.